kstenerud/concise-encoding/cte-specification.md

 |  10  | Decimal     | 0123456789       |        | `900000`     | 900000             |
 |  16  | Hexadecimal | 0123456789abcdef | `0x`   | `0xdeadbeef` | 3735928559         |

 ### Floating Point

-A floating point number is composed of a whole part and a fractional part separated by a [radix point](#radix-point), with an **OPTIONAL** exponential portion.
-Negative values are prefixed with a dash `-`.
+A floating point number is composed of an implied base (signified by an **OPTIONAL** prefix), a significand portion (composed of a whole part and an **OPTIONAL** fractional part), and an **OPTIONAL** exponential portion, such that the value is calculated as:

+    value = significand × baseᵉˣᵖ

+ * The significand and exponential portions are separated by an exponent marker.
+ * The whole and fractional parts of the significand are separated by a [radix point](#radix-point).
+ * Negative values are represented by prepending a dash `-` to the front of the floating point value (before any prefix).

+**Note**: A value with no fractional part and no exponential portion will be interpreted as an integer.

 **Examples**: